FreeRTOS/FreeRTOS-Kernel/MISRA.md

 ### Unsupressed Deviations

 Certain deviating code is left unsurpressed for awarness.
-This code should not be considered for usage in MISRA compliant applications.
 These violations will be reported when audited by a MISRA-checking static analysis tool.

+Some of these unsuppressed exceptions correspond to example code provided either for demonstration or verification of the FreeRTOS kernel.
+This code is not considered part of the kernel implemenation and should not be used in an application.

+Other unsupressed violations are left present in the kernel implementation as implementations, code, or other missing functionality being flagged for violations will be present with the porting layer provided by the application.
+The presence of these errors after providing a port indicates a valid MISRA issue.

 #### Rule 2.1